 Our servant leaders include a group of individuals called from the congregation to serve as members of the Session, our highest governing body.
 Presently, the Session includes the following six church members:

 Scott was ordained in 1994 as a Minister of Word and Sacrament in Presbyterian Church (USA).
 Scott's wife, Marybeth, is also ordained and serves as the Pastor of Springwood Presbyterian Church in Whitsett, NC.
-Their daughter, Grace, is a junior at Cornell University studying fashion/textile design and fiber science.
+Their daughter, Grace, is a senior at Cornell University studying fashion/textile design and fiber science.

 What we believe

 At the core of Presbyterian identity is a secure hope in the grace of God in Jesus Christ, a hope that, by the power of the Holy Spirit, empowers us to lives lives of gratitude: “In affirming with the earliest Christians that Jesus is Lord, the Church confesses that he is its hope, and that the Church, as Christ’s body, is bound to his authority and thus free to live in the lively, joyous reality of the grace of God.”
 (Book of Order F-1.0204) We place a strong emphasis on the grace of God in Jesus Christ.

 The name Presbyterian comes from the Greek word in the New Testament for "elder", presbuteros, meaning "one who holds a position of authority".
 This references our form of government where authority within a congregation is vested amongst leaders chosen from within.

 The Presbyterian form of government deeply influenced the Founding Fathers of our country.
 At one point during the Revolutionary War, King George III was said to have lamented the "Presbyterian insurrection" in America because the new government was based on Presbyterian principles of shared authority.